Home Inspection Essentials: What to Check Before Taking Possession

 • TV and Wi-Fi wiring

 Verify the MCB distribution board, earthing, and phase connections.
-Also, confirm that the electrical load capacity matches what was promised in your agreement.

 Kitchen inspection